 How do you calculate the interest?

-When you use M1 Borrow, interest will accumulate for each day that you use your portfolio line of credit.
+When you use an M1 Margin Loan, interest will accumulate for each day that you use your portfolio line of credit.

 Ex.
 Daily interest calculation for M1 Plus users: .02/360 = .00005556%